Methamphetamine addiction

 Print this page

-• All drug use brings a risk of harm but methamphetamine is a particularly strong and addictive drug.
+All drug use has a risk of harm, but methamphetamine is a particularly strong and addictive drug.
 People who use it can quickly become dependent on it.
+Read more about why methamphetamine is so addictive below.

 Overdose of methamphetamine can result in heart attack or stroke, and even death.
 Call 111 if you or someone else is experiencing these symptoms of overdose: